elibenton/personal-website/content/blog/Is There A Theory For Today's Journalism?/index.md

 conceptions of knowledge.

-The book is normative in its aims, trying to figure out what journalism can and *should* be.
+The book is normative in its aims, trying to figure out what journalism can and _should_ be.
 It rests on the thesis that “the press always takes the form and coloration of the social and political structures within which it operates.”
 The authors see journalism as a direct reflection of politics, the “system of social control whereby the relations of individuals and institutions are adjusted.”

-If I am to make the argument that journalism is an inherently political topic, *Four Theories* is the evidence to cite.
+If I am to make the argument that journalism is an inherently political topic, _Four Theories_ is the evidence to cite.
 I am also intrigued by the possibility of adding two more theories, to see if corollaries of the libertarian/authoritarian dichotomy still make sense for the digital age.

 <span class="figcaption_hack">Does this dichotomy have contemporary application?</span>

-*****
+---

 If there is one “unequivocal truth” to be deduced from reading these four books, it’s that 2019 is not journalism's first crisis.
 If we’ll allow ourselves a